fionapye/fionapye.github.io/SQL.md

 I realised that the most efficient way was to store them somewhere central and accessible, along with nice demos of their functionality.
 Since I learnt a lot from the online community I wanted to give something back, and so this blog came into being!

 I mainly work with Microsoft SQL Server using Transact-SQL (T-SQL) so the examples on here (at least for now) are primarily for this, although I am sure a lot of the logic carries between versions.

+Please bear in mind that these may not be optimal solutions.

 ## Tags
 The SQL resources are tagged with the version of SQL they were developed in.
 See the Key below.
+Relational Database Management System (RDBMS)

 ### Key
 T-SQL - Transact SQL <br>